-The laws on flexible working have changed recently and here at aspire cambridge we’ve been called upon by a few employers who have non compliant flexible working policies in place, so we wanted to take this chance to help you ensure that your business is compliant.
+The laws on flexible working have changed in the last few years, and here at Aspire Cambridge we’ve been called upon by a few employers who have non compliant flexible working policies in place, so we wanted to take this chance to help you ensure that your business is compliant.

 It is essential that you have a flexible working policy and procedure in place; this must explain the steps that an employee should follow if they choose to make a flexible working request.
 It is recommended that you include some points that the employee may want to consider before requesting flexible working and perhaps discuss these points with the employee again when discussing their flexible working request.